saddle/saddle-doc/source/quickstart.rst

   scala> q.splitAt(2)
   scala> q.sortedIx.splitBy("b")

-We can of course convert to a Vec or a Seq if we need to:
+We can of course convert to a Vec or a Seq if we need to.
+The Series.toSeq method yields a sequence of key/value tuples.

 .. code:: bash